 As to harassment, this concept does not exist in the current national laws and regulations of the PRC.
 However, similar concepts exist in civil and criminal law.
 Whether the workers are entitled to protection from harassment during their employment depends on many factors, such as whether it violates any stipulations from relevant law or internal regulations, providing that the employer has put such regulations in place.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

 Provided that an employee, who is under any of circumstances mentioned in question 11, is dismissed when he/she is not at fault, it will be deemed as illegal termination and the employee is entitled to the ‘double economic compensation’ or re-instatement.
 The employer should bear civil liabilities, and criminal liabilities if any crime is constituted (see question 11).

-As to the consequences of harassment, the company may incur liabilities from labour law like illegal termination, civil law and criminal based on different serious negative results.
+As to the consequences of harassment, the company may incur liabilities stemming from the commission of an act of ‘illegal termination’ pursuant to the relevant civil and criminal labour law.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

 Yes, some categories of employees cannot be dismissed unless he/she is at fault as stipulated by the LCL.
 Such special protection is given to employees who: